phonnava/altspacevr-project-html-ui/README.md

 The data store comes pre-loaded with data which you can see in the `lib/data/db.json` file.

 # Part 2 - Enhancements

+//Poornima
+Added Stats for Users and spaces
+Added a static stack graph with sample data to capture the devices used.
+Added USers Page along with Spaces Page
+Used NVD3, D3 and Angular NVD3 for graphs

 Now that you have a working admin interface, enhance it with improvements that showcase your skills and creativity.
 This is the open ended part of the project, and is your chance to blow us away!